bata24/gef/docs/FAQ.md

 ## The `vmmap` command does not recognize options.
 Try the `pagewalk` command.

-When connected to qemu-system or vmware's gdb stub, the `vmmap` command is simply redirected to the `pagewalk` command.
+When connected to qemu-system or VMware's GDB stub, the `vmmap` command is simply redirected to the `pagewalk` command.
 All options are ignored in this case.
 If you want to use options, please use the `pagewalk` command instead of the `vmmap` command.